Does My Employer Have to Hold My Job While on Workers Comp in Ohio?

 Union Employees working under a Collective Bargaining Agreement (CBA)

-Generally, FMLA is the only job protection that injured Ohioans are entitled.
-However, if you are part of a union and work under a CBA, most likely your job will be protected well beyond the 12 weeks of FMLA job protection.
+Generally, FMLA is the only job protection to which injured Ohioans are entitled.
+However, if you are part of a union and work under a CBA, it is likely that your job will be protected well beyond the 12 weeks of FMLA job protection.
 If this applies to you, consider yourself very fortunate.

 To ensure a smooth process and protect your job, maintaining open communication with your employer and keeping them informed about your medical progress and estimated return-to-work date is crucial.
 This can help them plan for your absence and make necessary arrangements.